SteffyJacob/ElectricVehicleDataAnalysis/README.md

   Power BI integrates data from various sources to provide comprehensive and interactive reports.
 - **Excel:**
   - Data Inspection and Manual Analysis:
  Excel is used for initial data inspection, manual data analysis, and simple visualizations.
-  - Pivot Tables and Charts:
-Excel's pivot tables and charts are used to summarize and visualize data quickly.

 ## Data Sources
 The datasets used in this project are sourced from various public and open data platforms, including:
-- Data.gov
+- Data.gov\
+- AFDC Fuel Station Locator - https://afdc.energy.gov/data_download

-## Project Structure
+## Project Steps
 The project is organized into the following sections:
 ### 1. Data Collection & Data Cleaning
 1. Electric_Vehicle_Population_Data. csv manually downloaded from Data.gov site.
 Search for EV Population data in the site (File is not attached)